That’s all the time there was on the clock at Mt Rose when I pulled up.

 3:59.25 pm.
 Oh yeah, baby, timing is everything.

 That 35 seconds meant I could take one more ride up the lift!
-I could take on the mountain will a final view of Washoe Valley and Carson City to the the south, Reno and the edges of the desert to the north.
-I could soar over the quiet slopes, drift between the shadows and relax.
+I could take on the mountain with a final view of Washoe Valley and Carson City to the the south, Reno and the edges of the desert to the north.
+I could soar over the quiet slopes, drift between the shadows, quiet my mind and relax.

 And the best part of the very last run on a Sunday?
 Everyone has already climbed back into their cars and prepared for the long drive home if they’re visiting from out of town.